-Songwriters can learn from these progressions and include them in their own work.
-Having a bank of popular progressions in the back of your mind can be a great get out of jail free card when needing some quick chords.
-Musicians should also become familiar with popular sequences to improve their musical ear, allowing them to recognise progressions quicker in a jam or song learning environment.
+Moreover, songwriters can learn from these progressions and include them in their own work.
+Also, having a bank of popular progressions in the back of your mind can be a great get-out-of-jail-free card when needing some quick chords.

-Whether you’re a new beginner, learning to write simple progressions; or a seasoned pro, looking for complex harmony in your songs – No matter your level, there is always more to learn!
-Before we dive into writing your own progressions, lets first take a look at some really popular choices…
+Also, whether you’re a new beginner, learning to write simple progressions; or a seasoned pro, looking for complex harmony in your songs.
+Additionally, no matter your level, there is always more to learn!

 I – IV – I – V